 ● Offering advice on documenting your injuries and following doctor orders

 ● Filing an appeal if your claim was denied

 ● Handling communications with insurance companies that may not want to pay for ongoing care

 ● Providing consultation on signing documents and handling settlement offers that may not be in your best interest

 Even if your workers’ compensation claim is approved, you may not be receiving or utilizing the full benefits you are owed.
-With an attorney by your side, you are more likely to receive all of the benefits available after being injured on the job in a South Carolina bar or restaurant.
+We recommend having an attorney to ensure you receive fair benefits.

-If you were injured while bartending, read our free book, The Truth About Your South Carolina Workers’ Compensation Claim, for more info.
-Please contact us online or call our Myrtle Beach, South Carolina office directly at 843.248.7486 to schedule your free consultation.
-We are also able to meet clients at our Conway, Charleston, Mt.
+If you've been hurt at your job you can speak with a workers' compensation lawyer.
+Please contact us online or call our Myrtle Beach office directly at 843.488.3165 to schedule your consultation.
+We are also able to meet clients at our Charleston, Conway, Florence, Myrtle Beach, Murrells Inlet, Mt.
 Pleasant, North Myrtle Beach or North Charleston office locations.